 - Newer businesses and business owners with bad credit may have to pay a higher interest rates.

-Yet another type of business loan is invoice financing or invoice factoring, which is designed for businesses that have cash flow problems stemming from unpaid invoices.
+Yet another type of business loan is AR financing and invoice factoring, which is designed for businesses that have cash flow problems stemming from unpaid invoices.
 You can convert unpaid invoices into cash with invoice factoring.
 FitBiz Loans works with invoice factors that remain invisible in the financing process — they will not contact your customers, and your customers can continue to pay payments under your business’ name.
 Rates start as low as a 2.50 % one-time fee for a NET 30 invoice.

 - Factor 30, 60, or 90 day invoices